 It is Bolt’s goal to offer the best and most secure products and services.
 We value the work of security researchers who spend time and effort helping us to make our platform and apps more secure.

-If you have found a vulnerability or other security issues in our service platform or application - please contact Security (firstname.lastname@example.org).
+If you have found a vulnerability or other security issues in our service platform or application, please reach out to us.
 We also run managed bug bounty program to reward external contributions that help us keep our users safe.

 Basic rules and expectations

 - Don't do anything that could cause harm to yourself or others.